 Lowestoft Fishermen's War: 1914-1918

-Lowestoft Fishermen’s War 1914 - 1918 is the story of the Lowestoft men and boys who found themselves in the frontline of the economic war with Germany.
-Required to make statements under oath to a Board of Trade official in order to seek compensation for losses, their unpublished testimonies, which were also used by Naval Intelligence in their vital work to defeat the U-boat menace from Germany, lay forgotten in the National Archives.
+During the First World War Lowestoft fishermen were required to make statements under oath to a Board of Trade official in order to seek compensation for losses.
+These unpublished statements, which were also used by Naval Intelligence in their vital work to defeat the U-boat menace from Germany, lay unresearched in the National Archives.
 Not all have survived, but those that have form the main primary resource material for this book.
-In examining these statements, the author provides an insight into what one might argue has been an overlooked area of the town’s maritime history.
+In examining these statements, the author, Alan John Curtis, provides an insight into what one might argue has been an overlooked area of the region's maritime history.